matthewjselby/ha-dog-bowl-sensor/readme.md

 # 💧🐕 Home Assistant Dog Bowl Water Level Sensor <!-- omit in toc -->

+Measures how much water is remains in your dog's bowl and reports to Home Assistant for all your automation needs.

 - [Materials](#materials)
 - [3D Printing](#3d-printing)
 - [Construction](#construction)